 3. Summarize the key learnings from the presentation

 At the end of your presentation, provide a summary of the key points.
 It is important to summarize what the listener found important and useful rather than what you wanted to tell the person.
-If you asked good questions throughout the presentation, then you should have uncovered a few key points that the listeners found useful or interesting.
+If you asked good questions throughout the presentation, then you should have uncovered a few key points the listener found useful or interesting.
 These will form the foundation of your summary.

 Developing a listener-centered mindset is critical to delivering a good presentation.
 Creating a dialogue that focuses on a few points that are important to the listener generates good knowledge transfer and builds your credibility as a valued partner.
-This mindset comes from creating a customized presentation with a few good, strategically placed questions that will encourage opinion leaders to engage in the conversation.
-Then you summarize the key learnings at the end.
+This mindset comes from creating a customized presentation with a few good, strategically placed questions that will encourage opinion leaders to engage in conversation.
+Then summarize the key learnings at the end.
 This approach will transform a boring one-way conversation into an interactive conversation that ultimately helps the opinion leader in the treatment of patients.